 As mentioned on my YouTube Channel (you really should subscribe to it), the buyer has the right to get an inspection done during the option period.
 Think of it as an MRI for the home.
 Once the inspection report comes back to the buyer, they will usually (not always) file an amendment to either have repairs made, sales price lowered as compensation, or closing costs given in lieu of repairs.
 There might even be a combination of these.
 This is the most negotiated part of the contract after it’s been accepted.
 Repairs and treatments must be done by a licensed professional.
 There’s repercussions if not done in this manner.

 Not all homes appraise for the contract price.
-I go into length about the appraisal process in a video.
-If the home doesn't appraise for the contract price, one of four things can happen: The buyer has the right to back out of the contract all the way up til the closing date and get their earnest money back, the buyer can file an amendment to have the sales price reduced to the appraised value.
+If the home doesn’t appraise for the contract price, one of four things can happen: The buyer has the right to back out of the contract all the way up til the closing date and get their earnest money back, the buyer can file an amendment to have the sales price reduced to the appraised value.
 Seller would have to agree, the buyer and seller can meet in the middle of the contract price and appraised value, and the buyer can bring the extra money to the closing table in the form of extra down payment

 I have had all four of these happen at one point or another.
-In hot markets, this is common when there's a lack of inventory and a surplus of buyers.
-People tend to offer over asking price to secure the home, and just try to beat other offers and not worry about appraisals.
+In hot markets, it is common when there’s a lack of inventory and a surplus of buyers for people to offer over asking price to secure the home, and just try to beat other offers and not worry about appraisals.
 They should worry about appraisals, but every story is different.